ABOUT THE PROGRAM

 - Integrate the learning acquired throughout the program

-Students at TAV are encouraged to learn, develop and socialize outside of the classroom by participating in the various clubs offered at the college.
-Social Science students may be particularly interested in getting involved with the TCSA, our student government program, where they may learn about teamwork, organization functionality, and the democratic process, among other things.
-The college offers many other clubs and associations that students can engage with.
+Students at TAV are encouraged to learn and develop skills outside of the classroom by participating in the various clubs and associations offered at the College.
+Social Science students, actively studying politics and psychology, may be particularly interested in getting involved with the TCSA , our student government program.
+Through participating in the TCSA, you may learn about effective communication and teamwork, trust, strategic planning, organization functionality, and the democratic process among other things.
+The College also offers many other clubs and associations that students can engage with.

 BILINGUAL STUDY OPTION

 At TAV College, we offer students the option of completing their general education courses in French, while completing their program-specific courses in English.
 For example, if you want to study in the Science program with the bilingual option, you will be able to complete all your science-related courses in English.
 At the same time, your general education courses – language of instruction and literature, humanities, elective courses, and physical education – will be in French.
 Of course, the English as a second language course will be in English.